 Patients were identified in the main pediatric endocrinology institutes from Antioquia: Program of Pediatric Endocrinology (Universidad de Antioquia and Hospital San Vicente Fundación), IPS Universitaria, Universidad Pontificia Bolivariana, Instituto Antioqueño de Diabetes and Clinica Integral de Diabetes.
 This study was approved by the ethics committee of the Faculty of Medicine at Universidad de Antioquia.
-Informed consent was obtained from the patients and their parents before drawing blood samples.
+Informed consent was obtained from patients and their parents before drawing blood samples.

 Auto-antibodies testing

-Two diabetes related autoantibodies (AABs) were tested in sera samples from the 200 patients.
-These AABs were glutamic acid decarboxilase (GAD-65 kDa) and protein tyrosine-like antigen-2 (IA-2), as reported previously[4].
-They were measured using a commercial ELISA based kit (AESKULISA and LifeSpan BioSciences, Inc) according to the manufacturer's instructions.
-If a patient presented at least with one of these AABs, he/she was classified as autoimmune (T1AD), otherwise was classified as idiopathic (T1BD).
+Two diabetes-related autoantibodies (AABs) were tested in sera samples from the 200 patients.
+These AABs were glutamic acid decarboxylase (GAD-65 kDa) and protein tyrosine-like antigen-2 (IA-2), as reported previously[4].
+They were measured using a commercial ELISA-based kit (AESKULISA and LifeSpan BioSciences, Inc) according to the manufacturer's instructions.
+If a patient presented with at least one of these AABs, he/she was classified as autoimmune (T1AD), or was otherwise classified as idiopathic (T1BD).

 Genotyping and admixture estimation